 The responses offered below reflect a consensus position achieved within the KI NDG.
 It is the Discussion Group’s hope that its responses are informative, constructive and valuable to the NSTIC PMO as it determines the way to establish the NSTIC Steering Group.
 Our responses include example and recommendation based upon subject matter expert experience ranging from domestic to international coverage.

-We have been careful to distinguish between an consensus opinion formed by the KI NDG and references to other bodies within the Kantara Initiative and the Kantara organization in general.
+We have been careful to distinguish between a consensus opinion formed by the KI NDG and references to other bodies within the Kantara Initiative and the Kantara organization in general.

 The membership of the KI NDG during the period of the preparation of this NOI Response was: